FEDERAL EVICTION MORATORIUM IN FLORIDA (OVERVIEW AND UPDATE)

-On September 1st, 2020, the Center for Disease Control and Prevention (CDC) issued an order imposing a nationwide moratorium on most evictions for non-payment of rent (the “CDC order”).
-As of October 1st, 2020, Florida’s statewide moratorium on evictions, which was first implemented in March 2020, has expired.
-In Florid, those at risk of eviction for non-payment of rent, have to rely on Federal protections.
+On September 4, 2020, the Center for Disease Control and Prevention (CDC) issued an order imposing a nationwide moratorium on most evictions for non-payment of rent (the “CDC Order”).
+As of October 1, 2020, Florida’s statewide moratorium on evictions, which was first implemented in March 2020, has expired.
+In Florida, those at risk of eviction for non-payment of rent, have to rely on Federal protections.

-Absent any changes or extensions, the CDC order should prohibit landlords, or others with the right to pursue an eviction, from evicting tenants, lessees, or residents of residential properties who qualify as “covered persons” through December 31st, 2020 (the “CDC moratorium”).
+Absent any changes or extensions, the CDC order should prohibit landlords, or others with the right to pursue an eviction, from evicting tenants, lessees, or residents of residential properties who qualify as “covered persons” through June 30, 2021 (the “CDC Moratorium”).

 This article discusses the CDC moratorium, its requirements, provisions, and effects, and contains an overview of the state of evictions and rental assistance in Florida.
 Also, below are links to key references and useful information on assistance.